 Classmates in PAW and Other Princeton News

-- April 9, 2021.
-Take a look at the April, 2021 PAW class notes for the Class of '42, and you'll find Jim Parmentier '66 k'42 is now the class secretary.
+- Take a look at the PAW class notes for the Class of '42, and you'll find Jim Parmentier '66 k'42 is now the class secretary.
 Jim notes that 10 members of '42 are still with us, and the column will be "for and by family members, Princetonians, and all others with a continuing interest in the Great Class of 1942."
 Several of our classmates with '42 fathers are also mentioned.

 - March 20, 2021.
 March 28 Event.
-Lanny Jones will introduce Terry Seymour for another book talk, The Many Lives of James Boswell, sponsored by the Friends of the Princeton University Library Sunday, March 28, 3:00 PM - 5:00 PM.
-All are welcome and can register by clicking on the link on the title.
-Terry "will describe and show us his extraordinary collection of the books, papers, and artworks identified with the protean Scottish biographer, traveler, and diarist James Boswell (1740-1795)."
+Lanny Jones introduced Terry Seymour for another book talk, The Many Lives of James Boswell, sponsored by the Friends of the Princeton University Library Sunday, March 28, 3:00 PM - 5:00 PM.
+Terry described and showed his extraordinary collection of the books, papers, and artworks identified with the protean Scottish biographer, traveler, and diarist James Boswell (1740-1795)."

 - March 20, 2021.
 Speaking of the Friends of the Princeton University Library (FPUL), '66 could be said to be converting Firestone into the "Overall Library", due to our leadership.
 Terry Seymour chairs the Nominating Committee and is on the Executive Committee.
 Bruce Leslie and Bob Rawson are on the Council.
 Iliana Sachs (Bill's wife) was Secretary.
 Lanny Jones has played a large role in the past and often moderates the Small Talks.
 John Logan is employed by Firestone as a Literature Bibliographer in the Collection Department.